Frankfort Real Estate Statistics

 Most of the real estate for sale in Frankfort is brick and stone-built cottages, with many bungalows and modern styles for sale as well.
 Two-story properties with foyer entrances are typical for the area, as are hardwood floors, trey ceilings, and a custom-built staircase.

 There are two, three, four, and even five-bedroom layouts available in Frankfort, ideal for any family size.
 Just as ideal is the ample square footage, with many properties here reaching even more than 4000 square feet.

 From Affordable To Luxury Listings

-Not only are there incredible single-family homes for sale in Frankfort but luxury country estates as well as vacant land for sale.
+Not only are there incredible single-family properties for sale in Frankfort but luxury country estates as well as vacant land for sale.
 The impressive country lots offer the chance to live in enormous homes on several acres of land, many of which are located with direct water access on the pristine lakes here.

-The vacant land available in Frankfort is the chance to build your dream home on land that perfectly suits your lifestyle.
+The vacant land available in Frankfort is the chance to build your dream estate on land that perfectly suits your lifestyle.
 Whether you want to live in the prairie, waterfront, or on one of Frankfort's exquisite golf courses, the opportunity is made available here.

 Explore the Frankfort Community

 Frankfort, one of the furthest south communities within the Chicago area, is still only about 36 miles away from the downtown core of the windy city.